 All relevant people doing work under your organisation’s control need to be made aware of your quality policy, any quality objectives that are relevant to them, how they are contributing to the effectiveness of your quality management system and the implications for not conforming to the quality management system requirements.

 Your organisation must be able to communicate the quality management system requirements to all people doing work under your organisation’s control.
 You must determine how you wish to communicate, who it will be aimed at and when such communications will be made.
 Consider both internal and external communications relevant to the quality management system.

 "The way documented information is deﬁned provides more scope for an organisation to determine what is appropriate for its unique set of circumstances, rather than following a prescriptive format.
 Put simply, documented information should reﬂect the focus of ISO 9001:2015 on the organisational processes and results, rather than conformance with each element of the standard."

 Richard Crute Morris, Assessment Services Capability Development Manager

-ISO 9001:2015 includes an enhanced requirement for the creation and updating of documented information.
-When documented information is created or updated, your organisation must ensure that it is appropriately identiﬁed, described, reviewed and approved for suitability and adequacy.
+ISO 9001:2015 requirements do not refer to a quality manual, procedures, instructions or records so when documented information is created or updated, your organisation must ensure that it is appropriately identiﬁed, described, reviewed and approved for suitability and adequacy.